yxliang01/UnimelbSharedFiles/Foundation of Informatics/FOI-Summary.md

 MISC Synchronous & Asynchronous
 -----

-Synchronous = occurring in a specified sequence or at a sepcified time interval Asynchronous = time intervals/sequences are not specified
+Synchronous = occurring in a specified sequence or at a specified time interval Asynchronous = time intervals/sequences are *not specified*

 ### AJAX (Asynchronous Javascript and XML)

-Group of technologies used to communicate between client and server without *interfering with display or behavior of a page*
+**Group of technologies** used to communicate between client and server without *interfering with display or behavior of a page*

 - HTML/CSS for presentation
 - DOM for dynamic display